codingki/react-native-expo-template/template-typescript-bottom-tabs-supabase-auth-flow/README.md

 ### Prebuilt UI Screens

-There are 3 screens included inside `./src/screens/auth` and one more thing its included with the firebase auth function, so you don't need to create the function.
+There are 3 screens included inside `./src/screens/auth` and one more thing its included with the supabase auth function, so you don't need to create the function.
 The ilustrations I use [undraw](https://undraw.co/)

 - Login screen `./src/screens/auth/login.tsx`
 - Register screen `./src/screens/auth/register.tsx`